rackerlabs/technical-blog/content/blog/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool/index.md

 metaDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server&reg; 2019 (Preview) CTP 2.1."
 ogTitle: "Using the Microsoft SQL Server hybrid buffer pool"
 ogDescription: "Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL Server&reg; 2019 (Preview) CTP 2.1."
+slug: "Using the Microsoft SQL Server hybrid buffer pool"
 ---

 Microsoft&reg; introduced a new feature called a hybrid buffer pool in SQL